-C41.00 – On- and off-balance sheet items – additional breakdown of exposures (LR2)
+C 41.00 – On- and off-balance sheet items – additional breakdown of exposures (LR2)

 Template LR2 provides information on additional breakdown items of all on- and off-balance sheet exposures belonging to the non-trading book and of all exposures of the trading book subject to counterparty credit risk.
 The breakdown is in accordance with the risk weights applied under the credit risk section of the CRR.
 The information is derived differently for exposures under respectively the Standardised and the IRB Approach.